 The TRI-X-2500 – heavy duty long arm for overhead shots

 When it comes to construction, we were actually surprised at just how well build this unit is.
 Almost the entire unit is made out of metal and is actually pretty heavy at 1.3kg or 2.8 lbs which is about the same weight as a light travel tripod.
-You will need this heavy duty build though if you are going to carry a DSLR with a pretty heavy lens looking downwards.
+You will need this heavy-duty build though if you are going to carry a DSLR with a pretty heavy lens looking downwards.

-On one side of the unit you have the base with two mounting holes – a 3/8″ 16 and a 1/4″ 20 – we highly recommend that you use the 3/8″ 16 whenever possible as it can hold more weight and is also much more common on tripods (we shall talk about how we used it in the next section).
+On one side of the unit, you have the base with two mounting holes – a 3/8″ 16 and a 1/4″ 20 – we highly recommend that you use the 3/8″ 16 whenever possible as it can hold more weight and is also much more common on tripods (we shall talk about how we used it in the next section).

-Above the base you have a locking knob which lets you move the base backwards and forwards – we actually recommend that you keep a bit of room in the back (we keep about 10cm).
+Above the base you have a locking knob which lets you move the base backward and forwards – we actually recommend that you keep a bit of room in the back (we keep about 10cm).

-In the front you have another knob that locks the second part of the unit and you also have the head.
+In the front, you have another knob that locks the second part of the unit and you also have the head.
 Some of the other horizontal extenders on the market don’t come with a head but the TRI-X-2500 comes with a very nice and sturdy ballhead with two 90 degree angle groves and our favorite quick release system – a Manfrotto style RC2 which we use all the time for almost everything.

-Basically everything about this unit is very solid – there are just two things that we might have done differently – we would probably use more heavy duty knobs (the ones that come with the unit are O.K., but for such a robust unit we would definitely replace them with larger butterfly 1/4″ 20 knobs – which is possible since you can screw the existing ones out).
+Basically, everything about this unit is very solid – there are just two things that we might have done differently – we would probably use more heavy-duty knobs (the ones that come with the unit are O.K., but for such a robust unit we would definitely replace them with larger butterfly 1/4″ 20 knobs – which is possible since you can screw the existing ones out).